close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## SDK Reference Documentation

 The code samples in the sections above have been simplified by not showing all parameters.
 Make sure you read the [SDK reference documentation](./doc/SDK%20Reference%20Documentation/) for all details.
+Also if you want more control over the views, check the reference documentation as there are interface methods to suit all your needs.

-For an overview of documentation see [here](./doc/)
+Start [here](./doc/) for an overview of the documentation.

 ## Error handling